JuliaLang/julia/doc/src/manual/embedding.md

 The GC can only run when Julia objects are allocated.
 Calls like `jl_box_float64` perform allocation, and allocation might also happen at any point in running Julia code.
 However, it is generally safe to use pointers in between `jl_...` calls.
-But in order to make sure that values can survive `jl_...` calls, we have to tell Julia that we hold a reference to a Julia value.
+But in order to make sure that values can survive `jl_...` calls, we have to tell Julia that we hold a reference to a Julia value, a root, this procedure is called GC rooting.
 This can be done using the `JL_GC_PUSH` macros:

 ```c
 jl_value_t *ret = jl_eval_string("sqrt(2.0)");